auniverseaway/jmp-da/.github/pull_request_template.md

-Please always provide the [GitHub issue(s)](../issues) your PR is for, as well as test URLs where your change can be observed (before and after):
+Please always provide the Jira Ticket your PR is for, as well as test URLs where your change can be observed (before and after):

 Fix #<gh-issue-id>